Molcas/OpenMolcas/doc/source/users.guide/programs/mcpdft.rst

 :kword:`KSDFT`
   The functional choice follows.
-Specify the functional by prefixing ``T:`` or ``FT:`` to the standard DFT functionals (see keyword :kword:`KSDFT` of :program:`SCF`)
+Specify the functional by prefixing ``T:`` or ``FT:`` to the standard DFT functionals (see keyword :kword:`KSDFT` of :program:`SCF`) Note that hybrid functional names (e.g. PBE0 or B3LYP) should not be used after ``KSDFT=T:`` or ``KSDFT=FT:`` in this module.
+  See keyword ``LAMBda`` for a description on how to run hybrid MC-PDFT calculations.
+  Also note that a `Libxc <https://www.tddft.org/programs/libxc/>`_ functional name, or the format of a number :math:`N` followed by :math:`N` lines, each of them containing a weight factor and a Libxc functional name, is not supported in this module.

   .. xmldoc:: <KEYWORD MODULE="MCPDFT" NAME="KSDFT" APPEAR="Pair-density functional" KIND="STRING" > LEVEL="BASIC"
               %Keyword: KSDFT <basic>